1. General conditions (v2019.001)

 Nullity of one of the contractual clauses applicable between EASI and the customer shall not affect the validity of the other clauses.

-Any dispute in relation to the validity, interpretation, execution or termination of the contract agreed between EASI and its customer shall come within the exclusive competence of the Courts of the registered office of EASI.
+Any dispute in relation to the validity, interpretation, execution or termination of the contract agreed between EASI and its customer is governed by Belgian law and shall come within the exclusive competence of the Courts of the registered office of EASI.
 EASI shall, however, have the right to summon the customer before the Court of its registered office or, in the case of the service of third-party notice, before the Court responsible for the principal action.

 The customer hereby declares having received, from EASI, all the information which will allow it to make an informed choice, particularly as regards the adequacy between its concrete requirements and the computer equipment and standard software it has ordered.
 The customer renounces, as a consequence, the right to introduce any claim of any kind against EASI in the hypothesis where it is subsequently proved that the computer equipment and standard software supplied do not meet some of its requirements, unless they had been precisely defined in advance in the order, or in any set of specifications.

 The cost of the installation of the computer equipment and the standard software are not included in the price agreed for their supply.
 In the absence of a special agreement these costs will be invoiced for settlement at the rate applied by EASI for such services.